hmcheung/hmcheung.github.io/_pages/research.md

 ![An example of tropical cyclone and extratropical cyclone](/assets/tc_etc.png)

 When TCs move to the mid-latitudes, they oftentimes undergo extratropical transition (ET) by which they change their structure.
 Upon transforming into extratropical cyclones (ETCs), they tend to impact larger areas and thus larger populations.
-In our study, we used a state-of-the-art Earth system model to examine the changes in global ET activities under increased concentrations (doubling and quadrupling) of CO<sub>2</sub> in the atmosphere, with a focus on the destructiveness of the transitioned storms.
+In our study, we used a state-of-the-art Earth system model to examine the changes in global ET activities under increased concentrations of CO<sub>2</sub> in the atmosphere, with a focus on the destructiveness of the transitioned storms.

 Also read this <a href="https://communities.springernature.com/posts/greenhouse-warming-can-lead-to-greater-destructiveness-in-the-mid-latitudes-by-tropical-cyclones" target="_blank">blog post</a>